SHOFCO aerial water supply

 Environmental Impact

-The overhead water distribution system can be considered more water efficient than underground piping as leaks are immediately visible, and can be fixed swiftly to avoid further loss of water.
+The system of overhead water distribution pipes can be considered more water efficient than underground piping as leaks are immediately visible, and can be fixed swiftly to avoid further loss of water.

 Success Factors